Cherry Lane Theatre: Financial crisis and transition

 In July 2010, the theater announced a one-year hiatus in an effort to tackle mounting debt.
 In August 2011, Angelina Fiordellisi announced that Cherry Lane Theatre had been able to work off almost all of its debt, and planned to produce again in 2012.
 Fiordellisi had received hundreds of phone calls, emails, and visits from people who were concerned to hear that she was leaving and that the theatre was for sale, and when those people started referring rentals to Cherry Lane, she was able to look ahead and feel more secure about the theatre's financial future.
 Cherry Lane Theatre began producing new works again with its Obie Award–winning Mentor Project in February 2012.

 In July 2021, it was announced that the theatre had been sold to the Lucille Lortel Foundation, and Fiordellisi would remain involved with the Cherry Lane Alternative.
 However, the sale to the Lortel Foundation fell through due to disputes over the price.
 In November 2021, the theater was placed back on the market for nearly $13 million.

 A24 ownership

 In March 2023, a partnership between film studio A24 and global private equity real estate firm Taurus Investment Holdings, LLC purchased the theatre from Fiordellisi for a little over $10 million, marking an expansion for A24 beyond film and television into theatre.
 A24 indicated that it would retain the Cherry Lane as a live-theatre venue.
-Following a renovation, A24 announced in mid-2025 that the Cherry Lane Theatre would reopen that September.
+Following a $2.3 million renovation, A24 announced in mid-2025 that the Cherry Lane Theatre would reopen that September.
 The modifications included upgrades to equipment, seating, and the lobby.
 A24 also built a restaurant called Wild Cherry, hiring Frenchette's operators to operate the restaurant.
+The theatre reopened on September 8, 2025, with the first of a series of one night only events, followed by a run of Natalie Palamides's Weer which began on September 20.
 Following the renovation, the Cherry Lane had 167 seats.